AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

           utc =  '2004-06-11T19:32:00'
           et = spiceypy.str2et(utc)

-By combining :py:func:`spiceypy.spiceypy.furnsh` and :py:func:`spiceypy.spiceypy.str2et` calls and required declarations and by adding a simple print statement, one would get a complete program that prints ET for the given UTC epoch.
+By combining :py:func:`spiceypy.furnsh <spiceypy.spiceypy.furnsh>` and :py:func:`spiceypy.str2et <spiceypy.spiceypy.str2et>` calls and required
+declarations and by adding a simple print statement, one would get a complete program that prints ET for the given UTC epoch.